UiL-OTS-labs/jspsych-spr-mw/README.md

-Previously, when the spr was presenting multiple words as one group/simultaneous, you needed to separate them by inserting e.g. a `/`, as of now, you have to specifically create groups yourself and grouping of words is always on.
-On the.
-There are two kinds of groups `{{A group of words that is not recorded}}` `{{#A group of words that is NOT recorded.}}`.
+Previously, when the spr was presenting multiple words as one group/simultaneous, you needed to separate them by inserting e.g. a `/`, as of now, you have to specifically create groups yourself and grouping of words is always turned on.
+There are two kinds of groups `{{A group of words that is NOT recorded}}` `{{#A group of words that IS recorded.}}`.
 Recorded means that the RT of this group is logged.
-Of course it is fine to have just one `{{word}}` in a {{#group}}. the curly braces and # are stripped from the rendered output.
+Of course it is fine to have just one `{{word}}` in a {{#group}}.
+The curly braces and # are stripped from the rendered output.
 You should not put word letters etc outside of a group.

 All the words of your spr need to be enclosed in **{{**double curly braces**}}** so the phrase "double curly braces" is presented together.
-If you want the to be presented individually, you'll need to make three groups such as
+If you want them to be presented individually, you'll need to make three groups such as

 ```